GLX-ILLUSION/Hook-Driver-With-Camouflage/readme.md

 Special thanks to [IcEy-999](https://github.com/IcEy-999) for the hide and camouflage method used in this project.
 Their repository [Drv_Hide_And_Camouflage](https://github.com/IcEy-999/Drv_Hide_And_Camouflage) provided valuable insights and techniques.

-## Usage

-Explain here how users can utilize or experiment with this project.

 ## Contributions

 I will not actively accept contributions for this repository.
 Feel free to fork the project if you wish to make any modifications or improvements.

-## Legal

-It's important to note that using this software may have legal implications depending on your jurisdiction.
-Please ensure that you understand the legal consequences and responsibilities before using this code.

-## Acknowledgements

-Give credit or thanks to anyone or any resources that contributed to this project.

-## License

-Specify the license information for this project.